-While we have not identified any significant risks in relation to financial management, we will review the Board's financial management arrangements including the extent to which there is effective scrutiny over both operational spend as well as delivery of savings plans.
-Our work will consider the extent to which the performance impact of in year savings is monitored as well as the sustainability of such plans.
+While we have not identified any significant risks in this area during our audit planning, we will continue to review the Board's financial management arrangements including the extent to which there is effective scrutiny over both operational spend as well as delivery of savings plans.
+Our work will consider the extent to which the performance impact of in year savings is monitored.